Chapter 7Inverse matrices, column space and null space

 You have a hint by now of how linear algebra is useful for describing the manipulation of space, which is useful for things like computer graphics and robotics.
 But one of the main reasons linear algebra is more broadly applicable, and required for just about any technical discipline, is that it lets us solve certain systems of equations.
 When I say “system of equations”, I mean you have a list of variables you don’t know, and a list of equations relating them.

-These variables could be voltages across various elements in a circuit, prices of certain stocks, parameters in a machine learning network, really any situation where you might be dealing with multiple unknown numbers that somehow depend on one and other.
+These variables could be voltages across various elements in a circuit, prices of certain stocks, parameters in a machine learning network, really any situation where you might be dealing with multiple unknown numbers that somehow depend on one another.

 But if you’re lucky, they might take a certain special form.
 Within each equation, the only thing happening to each variable is that it will be scaled by some constant, and the only thing happening to each of those scaled variables is that they are added to each other.
 So no exponents, fancy functions, or multiplying two variables together.